Media Release [HTML]

 In undertaking this review the Board proposes to consult widely and provide all stakeholders with the opportunity to participate in the review.

 The Board has appointed a working group of its members comprising Mr Curt Rendall (Chair of the working group), Mr Keith James and Ms Elizabeth Jameson to oversee this review.

-On 20 December 2012 the Board of Taxation released its Discussion Paper on the post-implementation review of Division 7A of Part III of the Income Tax Assessment Act 1936.
+On 20 December 2012 the Board of Taxation released its first discussion paper on the post-implementation review of Division 7A of Part III of the Income Tax Assessment Act 1936.

-Further information on this review can be obtained from Louise Lucas (02 6263 4346) at the Board of Taxation Secretariat.
+Further information on this review can be obtained from Nick Seal (02 6263 4369) at the Board of Taxation Secretariat.